BrandonWelsh/Project-3/README.md

 1. Set up your OpenAI API Key:
 2. Run the Streamlit app in your browser at `http://localhost:8501 or by command prompt ```streamlit run https://raw.githubusercontent.com/BrandonWelsh/Project-3/main/UI_Streamlit/ui_script.py```

-3. use your OPENAI_API_KEY on the Streamlit app
+3. use your OPENAI_API_KEY on the Streamlit app (not required to get the sentiment of the tweet, but is required to generate an image of it)
 4. Enter your tweet and follow the in app instructions.

 ## Team Member Responsibilities
-Brandon Welsh: Performed research on the image recognition portion of the project before pivoting that over to create an emoji bot based on the sentiment of the tweet.
-[I will add more to this]
+Brandon Welsh: Performed research on the image recognition portion of the project before pivoting that over to developing the model pipeline code contained in SentimentModelNEW.ipynb.

 Joe Timmons: Preso outline & design.
 Readme to Preso Content Reconciliation.